'90 Day Fiance' spoilers: Are Colt Johnson and his girlfriend Jess still together or has the 'Happily Ever After?' couple split?

 Jess shoved a phone in Colt's face and yelled, "Look at this!
 You lie!"

-Colt appeared startled and then yelled for Jess as she stormed out of the room.
+Colt appeared startled and then yelled for Jess to stop and talk to him as she stormed out of the room.

 Colt and Jess reportedly went public with their relationship in July.